Best monocular 2023: Rugged, compact devices for wildlife spotting and more

 Dimensions: 19.1 x 11.7 x 8.9cm

-Celestron is one of the most recognizable and reliable brands in today's best telescopes, so it makes sense it also have monocular offerings.
+Celestron is one of the best telescopes brands, so it makes sense it also have monocular offerings.
 The Outland X, as it sounds, is a nitrogen filled and O-ring sealed waterproof model suitable for wildlife observation in the great outdoors or even observing the Moon at night.
-For a budget friendly asking price, we get a mini tripod and smartphone adapter for the taking of photos and videos; a process termed 'digiscoping'.
+For a budget friendly asking price, you get a mini tripod and smartphone adapter for the taking of photos and videos; a process termed 'digiscoping'.

 The ‘X' range is available with various magnifications and objective lens sizes, but we're looking at the 20x50mm model here, where the first number is the generous magnification on offer – which is more than twice as much as we'd normally expect of a monocular – and the second the size of its objective lens, being all the better for clarity thanks to allowing more light in.
 Fortunately the lens cap is tethered to the device in this instance, so we're unlikely to mislay it.
 On top of this, a construction comprising multi-coated optics and BaK-4 prisms further improves contrast and resolution.